HitGrab/finder/docusaurus/docs/rules/effects/rule-effects.md

 # Rule Effects

-ruleEffects are onChange callbacks triggered when certain rules are changed.
+ruleEffects are triggered when certain rules are changed.
 It allows you to couple rules to each other wihout adding complex onChange events.

 :::info Use cases